 Similarly, Michelangelo Signorile’s book Life Outside comments on a phenomenon in the gay community he terms as body fascism, which can be defined as a set of rigid standards of physical beauty that every man must achieve.
 Anyone who does not meet or conform to this ideal standard is considered undesirable, to the point of being deemed worthless as a person, based solely on his exterior.
 It is reasons like these that put immense pressure on gays and lesbians, worsening our already low self-esteem and self-worth.

-If the above hasn't really caught you in mid- breath, then the following should.
+If the above hasn’t really caught you in mid- breath, then the following should.
 If you are gay, lesbian or transsexual, you are three times more likely than your straight peers to commit suicide, and among all completed teen suicides, you account for 30% of it.
-In the United States, it is estimated that every six hours, another gay, lesbian or transgender young person takes his or her own life.
+In the United States, it is estimated that every six hours, another gay, lesbian or trans youth takes his/her/their own life.
 Those are the sad consequences of the higher prevalence of depression and low self-esteem issues most gays and lesbians struggle with for most of their lives.